sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-schedule/prometheus-metrics.md

 - [Handlers][12] and [pipelines][20]
 - [Subscriptions][16]

+Now that you know how to extract metrics from check output, you can use a pipeline to [send data to Sumo Logic][23].

 Visit Bonsai, the Sensu asset index, for more information about the [sensu/sensu-influxdb-handler][18] and [sensu/sensu-prometheus-collector][19] assets.
 With the sensu/sensu-prometheus-collector in your Sensu ecosystem, you can use Prometheus to gather metrics and use Sensu to send them to the proper final destination.
 Prometheus has a [comprehensive list][7] of additional exporters to pull in metrics.